 - Easily adaptable—can use fresh or frozen blueberries (unthawed) or fresh or frozen raspberries!

-- Leftover scones can be kept stored in the freezer to enjoy later!
+- Leftover lemon blueberry scones can be kept stored in the freezer to enjoy later!

-This delicious lemon blueberry streusel scones recipe is adapted from my lemon blueberry streusel muffins and chocolate chip scones recipes.
-It's an easy-to-make breakfast treat that will hit the spot for sure!
+This delicious lemon blueberry streusel scones recipe is adapted from my Lemon Blueberry Streusel Muffins and Chocolate Chip Scones recipes.
+It’s an easy-to-make breakfast treat that will definitely hit the spot!

 - Ground Cinnamon.
-This is only needed for the cinnamon sugar streusel topping.
-I love using vietnamese ground cinnamon from King Arthur, but regular ground cinnamon is perfectly fine to use too.
+I love using Vietnamese ground cinnamon from King Arthur, but regular ground cinnamon is also fine.

 - Baking Powder.
 Helps to give these lemon blueberry scones their lift.

 - Unsalted Butter.
-You'll need unsalted butter for both the cinnamon streusel topping and the lemon blueberry scones.
-For the streusel the butter needs to be melted, and for the scones it needs to be very cold and cut into cubes or (my preference) grated.
+For the cinnamon sugar streusel, the unsalted butter needs to be melted, and for the scones, it needs to be very cold and cut into cubes or grated.

 - Blueberries.
 You can use fresh or frozen blueberries.
 If frozen, make sure they are unthawed.

-- Make the struesel.
-Whisk the all-purpose flour, granulated sugar, and ground cinnamon together first before adding the melted butter.
-Set this aside at room temperature or you can place it in the refrigerator.
+Step 1.
+Make the cinnamon sugar streusel topping.
+Whisk the all-purpose flour, granulated sugar, and ground cinnamon together (Image 1).
+Add in the melted butter and stir to combine with a fork (Image 2).
+Set it aside at room temperature, or you can place it in the refrigerator.

-- Whisk the dry ingredients together.
-This includes all-purpose flour, granulated sugar, salt, baking powder, and the lemon zest.
+Step 2.
+Whisk the dry ingredients together.
+This includes the all-purpose flour, granulated sugar, salt, baking powder, and lemon zest (Images 1 and 2).
+Cut in the cold, cubed unsalted butter with a pastry blender until you have small pea-sized pieces (Images 3 and 4).

-- Transfer the batter.
-Turn the mixing bowl over onto a lightly floured sheet of parchment paper or silicone baking mat and shape it into an 8 inch diameter circle.
-Cut the circle into 8 small triangles and separate.
+Step 4.
+Transfer the batter.
+Turn the mixing bowl over onto a lightly floured sheet of parchment paper or silicone baking mat and shape it into a 7- to 8-inch-diameter circle (Image 9).
+Cut the circle into 8 small triangles (Image 10).

 Recipe FAQs